rocktronica/OneFileCMS/readme.markdown

 - A few minor fixes, and some code cleanup & improvements.

-(what'd you expect, a epic treatise?...)
+(what'd you expect, an epic treatise?...)

 ### Auguest 29, 2012